 Around 6:00AM or 7:00AM, the group walked on a small road in Supna and at this point, the police saw them.
 There were four police officers, all men wearing blue uniforms.
 They were driving two white vans.
 When the police saw the group, they asked how many people were with them.
 The police officers took everyone’s mobile phones and money, but told the group members that these items would be returned at the border.

-The police told the individuals to enter the two vans and they drove the group to what the respondent believed was an “army center.”
-The four police officers who initially apprehended the group dropped the men off at this center and four new police officers then dealt with the group members in the building.
+The police told the individuals to enter the two vans and they drove the group to what the respondent described as an “army center.”
+The four police officers who initially apprehended the group dropped the men off at this centre and four new police officers then dealt with the group members in the building.

-The officers also ask the men what is their country of origin.
-After only two or three minutes at the center, the police loaded the group members into two large vans and drove the individuals for one and a half hours to a place on the border that was unfamiliar to the group members.
+The officers asked the men what their country of origin was.
+After only two or three minutes at the centre, the police loaded the group members into two large vans and drove the individuals for one and a half hours to a place on the border that was unfamiliar to the group members.